webplatform/docs-wpd/Projects/editors_guide/index.md

 ***** [COMMENT:] This is a duplicate of Step 3, but I think it is OK to reiterate this.
 ==Step 5.
 Update existing content==
 ===Become familiar with MediaWiki syntax conventions.===
+***** [COMMENT:] NEW Page/Section NEEDED that explains how we use the MediaWiki syntax, and lists all valide tags and macros for WPD pages.
 ***** [COMMENT:] [PULL OR POINT TO CONTENT FROM: http://en.wikipedia.org/wiki/Wikipedia:Cheatsheet]
 ***** [COMMENT:] Remove syntax and conventions from the Style Guide page.
 ***** [COMMENT:] [PULL OR POINT TO CONTENT FROM: http://www.mediawiki.org/wiki/Help:Formatting]
 ***** [COMMENT:] Create a new page using above content: Getting started with MediaWiki syntax conventions.
 ***** [COMMENT:] [PULL CONTENT FROM: http://docs.webplatform.org/wiki/WPD:Style_Guide Use accepted wikitext syntax conventions]

 ===Read the guidelines and best practices for editing the text.===
 * http://docs.webplatform.org/wiki/WPD:Style_Guide
 ***** [COMMENT:] Delete Manual of Style and Style Manual, after resolving all links to Style_Guide page. http://docs.webplatform.org/wiki/WPD:Manual_Of_Style and http://docs.webplatform.org/wiki/WPD:Style_Manual.
 Move out sections: syntax, common terms, images, etc.